 Madeline Klyne has loved the dharma since 1986.
 She is a co-founder and teacher of South Shore Insight Meditation Center and a visiting teacher at Insight Meditation Society.
-Madeline teaches retreats for LGBTQ communities at Spirit Rock Meditation Center and Garrison Institute.
+Madeline teaches retreats for LGBTQIA+ communities at Spirit Rock Meditation Center and Garrison Institute.
 She has also taught Mindfulness Based Stress Reduction in MA prisons.
 Madeline delights in exploring practice in daily life with all who are interested.

 Matthew Hepburn is a teacher of the dharma with extensive training and a passion for getting real about what it means to live well.
 He began offering meditation instruction in 2012 in schools, in prisons and here at CIMC.
 Today he teaches mindfulness, early Buddhist wisdom, and secular contemplative practices at meditation centers in New England and across North America, including at silent retreat centers such as the Insight Meditation Society in Barre, MA, and by developing content for broad audiences at Ten Percent Happier.